Sign Up

 What is the purpose of expense management?

-Expense management refers to capturing, collating, verifying, and reimbursing expenses incurred by employees on behalf of the business to account for every penny spent.
-The purpose of expense management software is to automate this with the help of an application.
+Expense management refers to capturing, collating, verifying, and reimbursing expenses incurred by employees on behalf of the business accounting for every dollar spent.
+Expense management software automates this process, providing oversight and actionable insights into spending patterns.

 Choosing the right SaaS and cloud expense management tool depends on your scale, cloud maturity, and internal cost governance goals.
 From robust enterprise-grade platforms like Apptio and Flexera to nimble, SaaS-first tools like CloudNuro.ai and Zluri, there's a solution for every IT and finance leader.